 Assessments

 Type Count Weight Total Weight

-Attendance 1 10% 10%
+Attendance 10%

-Homework 4 3.75% 15%

-LSQA 1 5% 5%
+LSQA 1 10% 10%

-Midterm Exam 2 20% 40%
+Midterm Exam 2 25% 50%

 Final Exam 1 30% 30%

+Total (before 100%

+Extra Credit

+Optional Homework 4 0.25% 1%

+Exam Bonus Questions 4%

-Total: 100%
+Grand Total: 105%

-1. Attendance is required and will be recorded each lecture.
+- 1. Attendance is required and will be recorded each lecture.
 Your attendance score will be the proportion of lectures you attend.
-However, given that unexpected events occur, five (5) unexcused absences will be dropped at the end of the semester.
-If you have an excused absence (as defined in the University Attendance Policy), then you will have one (1) calendar week from the missed lecture date to send me appropriate documentation - documentation submitted after this period will not be accepted, and the absence will be unexcused.

-If you expect to miss a lecture (e.g., due to a school activity or religious holiday), then please notify me and provide documentation in advance.

-- 2. There will be four (4) graded homework assignments. - 3.
-There will be one (1) Liberal Studies Quantitative Assessment (LSQA), a university-mandated assessment covering one topic. - 4.
-There will be two (2) Midterm Exams, which will cover approximately the first two-thirds of the lecture material. - 5.
-There will be one (1) cumulative Final Exam.
+However, given that unexpected events occur, you are allowed five (5) unexcused absences.
+If you have an excused absence (as defined in the University Attendance Policy), then you will have one (1) calendar week from the missed lecture date to send me appropriate documentation documentation submitted after this period will not be accepted, and the absence will be unexcused. - If you expect to miss a lecture (e.g., due to a school activity or religious holiday), then please notify me and provide documentation in advance. - 2.
+There will be one (1) Liberal Studies Quantitative Assessment (LSQA), a university-mandated assessment covering one topic. - 3.
+There will be two (2) Midterm Exams, which will cover approximately the first two-thirds of the lecture material. - 4.
+There will be one (1) cumulative Final Exam. - 5.
+There will be four (4) optional, graded homework assignments which will count as extra credit.
+Regardless if you decide to not submit homework assignments, I strongly recommend you complete, understand, and use them to study for exams.

-The Final Exam is scheduled for Monday, December 9, 2019 in OSB 0110 at 5:30 - 7:30 PM.
+The Final Exam is scheduled for Wednesday, April 29, 2020 in OSB 0110 at 5:30 - 7:30 PM.
 Please see the Tentative Pacing Schedule (TPS) for all other assessment dates.